 What led Einstein to this appreciation was his attempt to reconcile gravity with Special Relativity.
 Special Relativity ignores the effects of gravity, and that means that the Earth or any other object with an appreciable mass and gravitational effect can only be considered a frame of reference by ignoring gravity and simply assuming everything is glued to its surface.
 In 1907, Einstein began to work on fixing the omission of gravity.

 The first thing he did was extend his relativistic equivalence principle to scenarios in which gravity is involved.
-Suppose Alice is in a cube with no windows, drifting in free space, weightlessly floating around inside the cube.
-Suppose, however, Alice's cube is being pulled down from space by the force of gravity towards the surface of a planet.
+Suppose Alice is in a cube with no windows, drifting in free space, weightlessly floating around inside the cube; and then suppose Alice's cube is being pulled down from space by the force of gravity towards the surface of a planet.
 Since she is being accelerated at the same rate as the cube, she will still be floating around weightlessly and will have no perception that she is moving.
 She will be in "free fall".

 In broader terms, Alice will observe exactly the same physical laws inside her cube no matter if it is floating free or being drawn down in a gravitational field.
 On the other side of the coin, if Alice's windowless cube is being accelerated through free space at 9.81 meters per second, everything will appear to her just as if the cube were sitting motionless on the surface of the Earth.